-Four ways to share your faith at school this year.
+Simple ideas to share your faith at school

 So I began to think - how can I open up conversations without putting people off?
 It was a challenge, but trying some of these things did help to make conversations happen.